halbux/sparselizard-users/examples/RF/Microstrip_lossless/README.md

 ( with c being the speed of light in vacuum )

-In order to find the effective, we need to run the simulation with and without dielectric, as it is defined as the change of voltage ( or change of capacitance )
+In order to find the effective permittivity, we need to run the simulation with and without dielectric, as it is defined as the change of voltage.

 A scilab validation code is provided and is based on Wheeler's model.
 That model is not exact: the error in impedance is usually less than 1%, but always less than 2%.